 Conley says Trump has been “symptom-free for over 24 hours.” • Trump returns to the Oval Office. • In a video, Trump says “I think this was a blessing from God that I caught it.”
 Speaking about the antibody cocktail he received, he says “it just made me better.
 I call that a cure.”
 He claimed he would soon make hundreds of thousands of doses available for free. • Regeneron, the maker of the experimental treatment, asks the FDA for emergency approval of its product. • At the vice presidential debate, Harris says that the Trump administration’s response to the coronavirus “the greatest failure of any presidential administration in the history of our country.”

 In a rambling call to the Fox Business Network, Trump says he feels “perfect” and thinks he is no longer contagious.
 “Remember this,” he says, “when you catch it, you get better.
 And then you’re immune, you know?”
 He also suggests that he may have gotten the coronavirus from meeting with Gold Star families.
 “They want to hug me and they want to kiss me.
 And they do.” • On Fox News, Trump describes Michigan Gov. Gretchen Whitmer as the “lockup queen.” • Charges are filed against 13 men who allegedly plotted to kidnap Whitmer.
-One was alleged to have complained about her locking down gyms, calling her a “tyrant bitch.” • Regeneron stocks continue to surge following Trump’s endorsement. • The Commission on Presidential Debates says the next debate should be held virtually.
+One was alleged to have complained about her locking down gyms, calling her a “tyrant bitch.” • Regeneron stocks continue to surge following Trump’s endorsement. • Azar predicts 100 million doses of vaccine will be available by the end of the year. • The Commission on Presidential Debates says the next debate should be held virtually.
 After Conley says the president may resume “public engagements” on Saturday, the Trump campaign insists the next face-off be in person. • Pelosi calls for the creation of a congressional panel to review the use of the 25th Amendment.

 Trump spends two hours speaking with Rush Limbaugh.
 He says that he took “medicine that healed me, that fixed me” and claims he is no longer on any medication. • When asked repeatedly by MSNBC’s Hallie Jackson when Trump’s last negative test was, White House Deputy Press Secretary Brian Morgenstern refuses to answer. • Talking about Trump’s Rose Garden event on September 26, Fauci says, “We had a superspreader event in the White House.” • The New York Times reports that in September the White House blocked a CDC plan to require masks on public and commercial transportation. • The South Carolina senatorial debate is canceled at the last minute after Sen. Lindsey Graham refuses to take a COVID-19 test in advance. • Following Trump’s refusal do to a virtual debate, the upcoming presidential debate is canceled.